sabidhasan/country-bot/README.md

 - Add 404 page for front end as routing is handled there now
 - Collect training data
 - Add front end for training data - show image slideshow, histogram, distance, command, etc.
+- Write tests for project

 **ENGINE CLASS**
 - Figure out wheel radius and speed of motor (this will be voltage dependent)
 - Use PWM (default 100%) to control speed.
 Self Driving car can use this to control speed
+- Create a thread that continuously updates the US distance in main class, and the get_distance method just grabs the latest data.

 **CAR CLASS**
 - Original self driving car - make random choice for movement, to see if 300 ms predcition time